kcirefrz/Users-List/README.md

 # About

-#### This application, "Users List", is a web application for creating a list of expenses.
+#### This application, "Users List", is a web application for creating a list of users.
 This project was made during a ReactJS course with only ReactJS, but I challenged myself to add and work with TypeScript on my own, even though there are some stuff that need improvement on the TypeScript.

 # Home